Income tax declaration in France

 • CERN pensioners

-CERN pensioners are taxed under ordinary rules of law, including the CERN pension.
-This procedure does not therefore apply to these revenues.
+CERN pensioners are taxed under ordinary rules of law, including on their CERN pension.
+This procedure does not therefore apply to their pension income.

-• Former members of the personnel benefiting from CERN unemployment insurance benefits
+• Former members of the personnel receiving CERN unemployment insurance benefits

 Unemployment insurance benefits paid to former CERN members of the personnel are taxed under ordinary rules of law.
-This procedure does not therefore apply to these revenues.
+This procedure does not therefore apply to such benefits.

 Procedure

-All members of the personnel (irrespective of the category of personnel to which they belong) who are residents of France (see point 1.1 of the document prepared by the Valserhône SIP) must complete a declaration.
+All members of the personnel (irrespective of the category of personnel to which they belong) who are French residents must complete a declaration form.
 Consequently, members of the personnel must themselves determine whether or not they are “domiciled in France” by referring to the criteria laid down by the SIP, namely:

 • if their primary residence is in France (in particular if their spouses/partners and/or children reside with them); or

-• if they have the centre of their economic interests in France.
+• if their economic interests are centred in France.

 However, only the SIP can assess individual circumstances.
 In the event of a specific issue or doubt, members of the personnel should contact their local SIP.

-2. When to file an income tax declaration
+2. When to make an income tax declaration

-The deadlines for submitting the online declaration have been set as:
+The deadlines for submitting the online declaration are:

-The deadline for submitting paper declarations is set at 22 May 2023, based on the date of the postmark (including for non-residents in France required to file a declaration).
+The deadline for submitting hard-copy declarations is 21 May 2024, based on the date of the postmark (including for non-residents in France who are required to make a declaration).

 The online income tax declaration is mandatory for everyone.
-Members of the personnel are notified of the opening of the online service via the e-mail address they have indicated in their personal account, and are able to complete their income tax declaration when the online service is opened.
+Members of the personnel will be notified of the opening of the online service via the e-mail address they have indicated in their "espace particulier" on the tax authorities’ website and will be able to complete their income tax declaration as soon as the online service opens.

-Only persons who are technically or otherwise unable to complete an online form may continue to submit a paper form.
+Only those who are technically or otherwise unable to make an online declaration may submit a hard-copy declaration.

 3. How to complete the declaration form

-3.1 Member of the personnel receiving an internal tax annual certificate
+3.1 Members of the personnel receiving an internal tax annual certificate

 Each year, the Organization levies an internal tax (calculated according to the CERN scale) on the financial and family benefits that it pays to the members of the personnel.
-Those members of the personnel receive from the CERN administration an internal tax annual certificate and are therefore exempt from national taxation on financial and family benefits paid by CERN.
+These members of the personnel receive an internal tax annual certificate from the CERN administration and are therefore exempt from national taxation on financial and family benefits paid by CERN.

 1. Under the heading “Traitements, Salaires”, they must not indicate the amount of the financial and family benefits paid by CERN, which are subject to internal taxation by the Organization.

-2. It is compulsory for them to tick boxes 8FV and 8UU (if bank account abroad outside France), in Part 8 "Divers" of the paper form.
-On the online declaration, this part is accessible in step 3 "Revenus et charges" under the heading "Divers", by ticking the box entitled "Comptes à l'étranger, revenus de source étrangère, reprise de réductions ou de crédit d'impôt ".
+2. They must tick boxes 8FV and 8UU (if they hold bank accounts outside France), in section 8, "Divers", of the hard-copy form.
+On the online declaration, this part can be accessed in step 3, "Revenus et charges" under the heading "Divers", by ticking the box entitled "Comptes à l'étranger, revenus de source étrangère, reprise de réductions ou de crédit d'impôt ".

-3. They must enter a note stating: “Membre du personnel du CERN assujetti à l'impôt interne du CERN et, à ce titre, exonéré d'impôt sur les prestations financières et familiales versées par le CERN.”
-(Member of the CERN personnel subject to internal CERN taxation and therefore exempt from taxation on the financial and family benefits paid by CERN).
-On the online version, the note must be entered at the end of the form under the heading “Informations ” by ticking the box.
-If they submit a paper form, the note must be added on page 2 under the heading "Informations" or on a separate sheet if this section is already pre-filled.
+3. They must enter a note stating: “Membre du personnel du CERN assujetti à l'impôt interne du CERN et, à ce titre, exonéré d'impôt sur les prestations financières et familiales versées par le CERN” (Member of the CERN personnel subject to internal CERN taxation and therefore exempt from taxation on the financial and family benefits paid by CERN).
+On the online version, the note must be entered at the end of the process under the heading “Informations - Mention expresse” by ticking the corresponding box.
+If they submit a hard-copy form, the note must be added on page 2 under the heading "Informations" or on a separate sheet if this section is already pre-filled.

-- is to be sent via the secure messaging service by connecting to the "espace particulier" on the site www.impots.gouv.fr,
+- either via the secure messaging platform available in the "espace particulier" on www.impots.gouv.fr,

-- or failing that is to be sent by post to the local SIP (Service des impôts des particuliers), along with the reference number of the online declaration, or
+- or failing that, by post to the local SIP along with the reference number of the online declaration,

 Members of the personnel are invited to consult the FAQ prepared by the Valserhône SIP.

-3.2 Member of the personnel receiving an individual annual statement
+3.2 Members of the personnel receiving an individual annual statement

 1. Under the heading "Traitements, salaires - salaires de source étrangère avec crédit d'impôt égal à l'impôt français" (box 1AF) and the heading "Revenus de source étrangère ouvrant droit à un crédit d'impôt égal à l'impôt français" (box 8TK): report the amount of salary and other income that is likely to be subject to tax in the home country; this includes cost-of-living allowance if it is subject to tax in the home country;